 If you don't enable double opt-in then it could cause you problems, such as unwanted emails being marked as spam or junk and generating abuse complaints against you.

-You can check whether you have double opt-in already enabled for your account by mousing over the person-and-cog icon in the bottom left corner of the screen, and then selecting Account > Account settings from the settings menu that appears.
+You can check whether you have double opt-in already enabled for your account by clicking the person-and-cog icon in the bottom left corner of the screen, and then selecting Account > Account settings from the settings menu that appears.

 Scroll down to 'Features' and tick 'Enable double opt-in in my list signups', if it isn't already ticked.